behrouzgavari/Survival/README.md

 # Survival
-Q&amp;A game which runs through terminal
+Q&A game that runs through the terminal